ddwong925/DS_HK_15_David/PITCHME.md

 ---
 @title[Scraping]
-##I heard
+## I heard
-###"beautifulsoup is easy to understand and build"
+### "beautifulsoup is easy to understand and build"
-- Okay, I will build it with beautiful soup then
+- Okay, I shall build it with beautiful soup then

 +++
 @title[beautiful soup]